Exporting Your Hermes 3 Conversations for RAG and Second Brain

 Nous Research’s Hermes 3 models are specifically tuned for advanced reasoning, system prompt obedience, and structured outputs.
 Because they don’t have the heavy-handed safety filters of proprietary models, they are the go-to choice for complex problem-solving and coding tasks.

 But what happens after Hermes 3 gives you a brilliant, 2,000-word architectural breakdown?
 If you leave it in the chat interface, it is practically lost.
+To maximize its utility, you must integrate it into a persistent storage pipeline.

-The RAG and Second Brain Approach
+1. The RAG and Second Brain Approach

 Power users are increasingly using RAG (Retrieval-Augmented Generation) and “Second Brain” apps like Obsidian and Notion to store their AI interactions.